 "Counseling is a complex riddle where the mind's lines are joined with scrambling and precision to make sense out of nonsense...a tedious process like piecing fragments of a puzzle together, until a picture is formed"

-The Thoughtful Counselor is a podcast dedicated to producing great conversations around current topics in counseling and psychotherapy.
-We view counseling and psychotherapy as a deeply beautiful and complex process, and strive to incorporate both the art and science of the field in each episode.
-Thought the explicit focus of The Thoughtful Counselor is on the counseling profession, we view counseling as both collaborative and inter-professional and thus include interviews with professionals from many helping professions including marriage and family therapy, social work, clinical psychology, and psychiatry.
+The Thoughtful Counselor is a podcast dedicated to producing great conversations around current topics in the counseling profession.
+Counseling is a deeply beautiful and complex process, and therefore we strive to incorporate both the art and science of the field in each episode.
+In addition, although the focus of The Thoughtful Counselor is on the counseling profession, we view counseling as inter-professional and thus include interviews with professionals from many helping professions including marriage and family therapy, social work, clinical psychology, and psychiatry.
 We currently have listeners from all over the world including the US, China, Australia, New Zealand, South America, Southeast Asia, the UK, and Europe.

-The hope and goal of The Thoughtful Counselor is to provide a free resource intended to assist in the growth and formation of counselors and psychotherapists worldwide.
-The podcast is currently open-source and we encourage you to use it in anyway you see fit (see licensing below).
+The goal of The Thoughtful Counselor is to provide a resource to assist the growth and formation of counselors worldwide.
+Consequently, the podcast is currently open-source and we encourage you to use it in anyway you see fit (see licensing below).
 We would love to hear from you about how you incorporate The Thoughtful Counselor into your work, practice, or teaching.
-Any feedback or suggestions you may have for content or constructive ideas to help improve The Thoughtful Counselor as a resource are much appreciate.
+Therefore, any suggestions you may have for future content or ideas to help improve The Thoughtful Counselor are much appreciate.
+Contact us here.

 *Quoted from Gladding, S. T. (1978).
 In the midst of the puzzles and counseling journey.
 Personnel and Guidance Journal, 57, 148. copyright Samuel T. Gladding.
 If you haven’t read Dr. Gladding’s poetry on counseling, definitely do so: http://college.wfu.edu/sites/sam-gladding/some-of-my-poetry